-The following is an inspection record for Isle of Man registered ships and recruitment & placement services to which the MLC applies attended by Isle of Man or Classification Society MLC inspectors in 2018.
+The following is an inspection record for Isle of Man registered ships and recruitment & placement services to which the MLC applies attended by MLC inspectors in 2020.

 Following an inspection of a ship or a company (for recruitment and placement services) a list of any deficiencies to be rectified is reported by the inspector.
 The deficiency list is left with the ship's master or company representative before the inspector leaves the ship or company.
 Rectification is to be completed within an agreed time limit.